neurosnap/starfx/docs/posts/supervisors.md

 That's better, now only one task can be alive at one time.

-Both thunks and endpoints simply listen for particular actions being emitted onto the `ActionContext` -- which is just an event emitter -- and then call the middleware stack with that action.
+Both thunks and endpoints simply listen for [actions](/thunks#anatomy-of-an-action) being emitted onto a channel -- which is just an event emitter -- and then call the middleware stack with that action.

 Both thunks and endpoints support overriding the default `takeEvery` supervisor for either our officially supported supervisors `takeLatest` and `takeLeading`,